-Under the LHL Act, all labour hire providers will need to be licensed.
+Under the Labour Hire Licensing Act 2018 (LHL Act), all labour hire providers must be licensed.

-If you supply a worker or workers to work for another business or person, you could be operating as a labour hire provider.
+If you supply one or more workers to perform work in and as part of a business or undertaking of another person, you’re likely to be a labour hire provider.
 If you are you will need to apply for a licence.

 If you are unsure whether you are a labour hire provider, you should review the information about the types of labour hire providers below at ‘who is a labour hire provider’, or seek independent legal advice for your particular circumstances.